snoopdogg420/src/doc/style-guide/git-style.md

 Git Style Guidelines
 ====================
-For Git, we try to follow a general pattern for commit messages and branch naming to make things organized.
+For Git, we try to follow a general pattern for commit messages and branch naming to make things organized and neat.
 - - -
 ## Commit Messages ##
 All commit messages should: